 I am currently an Assistant Research Professor in the School of Public Policy at the University of Maryland-College Park, where I will be starting as an Assistant Professor in the fall of 2019.

 My research addresses the role of international organizations in global health security.
 Current projects examine international cooperation during global health emergencies and state compliance with WHO's International Health Regulations.
 Work on these topics has been published or is forthcoming in The Review of International Organizations, International Studies Perspectives, Global Health Governance, and Health Security.
 Other ongoing projects address US health security preparedness and international cooperation in the areas of human trafficking and climate change.

+I am a Research Associate at the Center for International and Security Studies at Maryland, a member of the UMD School of Public Policy's Health Policy Group, and an Executive Committee Member of the International Studies Association Global Health Studies Section.
 I hold a PhD in Politics from Brandeis University (2016) and a BA in Government from Colby College (2008).
 Before joining UMD, I was an Assistant Professor in the Health Sciences Department at Worcester State University.
 Previously, I worked with the Roundtable on Value & Science-Driven Health Care (now the Leadership Consortium for a Value & Science-Driven Health System) at the National Academies.